voldyman/CC2RPi/README.md

 [**UARTS**](http://en.wikipedia.org/wiki/Universal_asynchronous_receiver/transmitter) are used to communicate with the sensors as they use very less battery and are very simple to setup.

+these scripts are released under the GPLv3 license
 ##Requirements

 * python-flask